sdleffler/luminance-rs/NEXT.md

   implementor `T: Uniformable<Backend>`.
 This is a change allowing for better polymorphic code, where people can create « trait aliases » by simply adding `Uniformable<TypeHere>`.
 - Enhance the documentation of various types.
+- Support for uniform array and runtime-check them.

 # `luminance-derive`